-Check the level of v our skills that y vou have already learned and mastered.
-Olleck file level of your skills tilat ' you mave ameauy icarrica aria masterea.
+Check the level of your skills that you have already learned and mastered.

 Skill Advanced Proficient Progressing Beginning

 I know how to determine

 whether a sequence is

 arithmetic or not.

 I know how to determine

 the common difference of

 an arithmetic sequence.

 I know how to solve for

 the unknown term in an

 arithmetic sequence

 I know how to solve for

 the sum of an arithmetic

 series.

 I know how to solve real-

 life problems involving

 arithmetic sequence and

 series